-The medical courier industry is becoming more popular because of the growth in the pharmaceutical and biotech industries.
-Pharmaceutical and biotech companies do not have their own couriers, so they hire third-party logistics providers that offer specialized solutions.
+The medical courier industry is becoming more popular because of the growth in the medical and biotech industries.
+Medical and biotech companies do not have their own couriers, so they hire third-party logistics providers that offer specialized solutions.

 As of today, the medical courier market is estimated to be worth $7.1 billion by 2027.
 It is forecast to grow at a rate of 5.5% from 2022 to 2027.

 The market has been growing and will continue to grow because of the adoption of new technology and cloud assistance.
 This technology has allowed businesses to reach more people in a cost-effective way.

 There are many high-demand services that medical couriers offer, such as STAT delivery, express delivery, same-day delivery, and shipment tracking.
 Hospitals and clinics may soon monopolize the medical courier market as they start to carry more medical items in-house.
 This will leave other businesses struggling to find a way to compete.

 In the healthcare industry, the need for speed directly impacts patient care.

 What Are the Responsibilities of a Medical Courier?